Academic reporting includes:

 - Click to load the report; this loads the relevant info in all three Data Slicer tools.

 - Click to delete the report.

 - Export XLS/CSV: Create a spreadsheet/database of the report.

-- Export PDF:(Aggregate only) Create a PDF of the aggregate graph and report.
+- Export Aggregate: Create a PDF of the aggregate graph and report.